sunxien/jdk-features/README.md

 # JDK New Features
-Experience the new features from JDK 1.8 to the latest version.
+Experience the new features from JDK 1.8 to the latest version (24 Preview).

 - JDK 8 (LTS) Lambdas, Type Annotations, etc
 - JDK 9 Modules, Private Methods in interfaces, etc